Aaron98990/ways-of-the-game/goals.md

 - The ball hitting the goal net or goal/netting support (e.g. wheel) inside the goal but not completely crossing the goal line

 While the assistant referee has the best view of the ball passing the goal line, the referee has the best view of the ball going between the goalposts and under the crossbar.

-The team the goal is awarded to is determined by the coin toss before the match or the coin toss before extra time if the match is in extra time.

-> - the referee tosses a coin and the team that wins the toss decides which goal to attack in the first half or to take the kick-off
-> - depending on the above, their opponents take the kick-off or decide which goal to attack in the first half
-> - the team that decided which goal to attack in the first half takes the kick-off to start the second half
-> - for the second half, the teams change ends and attack the opposite goals
->
-> Law 8.1 Kick-off

 ## Offenses